SAP/ui5-webcomponents-react/CONTRIBUTING.md

 If you find a bug or some other issue with any part of the library, please [submit an issue](https://github.com/SAP/ui5-webcomponents-react/issues).
 Before doing so, please make sure that:

-- The issue is not a duplicate issue.
+- The issue is not a duplicate.
 - The issue has not been fixed in a newer release of the library.
 - The issue is reproducible.
+- You're following our issue template.
+- The issue title is short and concise.
+E.g.: "AnalyticalTable: wrong background color"
 - Your explanation is clear and complete.
 - You provide example code (preferably by forking this [StackBlitz template](https://stackblitz.com/github/SAP/ui5-webcomponents-react/tree/main/templates/vite-ts?file=src%2FApp.tsx)) and optionally screenshots.